scipy-lectures/scientific-python-lectures/advanced/index.md

 This part of the _Scientific Python Lectures_ is dedicated to advanced usage.
 It strives to educate the proficient Python coder to be an expert and tackles various specific topics.

+See the "Advanced topics" section in the table of contents.